 Are you a teen athlete?

-In keeping with the studies of creatine supplement safety among other ages, this meta-analysis showed that the creatine supplement had no harmful or adverse effects on the kidneys or liver.
+As for creatine being safe for older people, in keeping with the studies of creatine supplement safety among other ages, this meta-analysis showed that the creatine supplement had no harmful or adverse effects on the kidneys or liver.

 Are you a strapping young lad who eats lots of red meat and fish?

 You should probably try supplementing with creatine anyway, but if you don’t notice any improvements in size of strength, you might be one of the fabled creatine non-responders, where your creatine levels are already so high that you might experience minimal benefit from extra creatine supplementation.
 Sorry.

 Creatine pills (tablets) or powder?

 Creatine powder is cheaper for manufacturers to make, as there’s no need for bonding agents—it’s just pure creatine in a bin.
 However, tablets are often easier to take, and there’s no real downside to ingesting the bonding agents.
 Choose whichever you prefer.
 There’s no wrong choice.

 Creatine monohydrate is the most extensively studied type of creatine.
 It’s safe, and it’s just as effective as all the other newer types.
 In fact, it’s sometimes even more effective than the fancier types of creatine.
 For example, creatine ethyl ester performed worse.

 Creatine monohydrate is also the cheapest form of creatine.
 Not that cheapness should play a role in how you should select the supplements you’ll be ingesting, but it when the most effective type of creatine also happens to be the cheapest, it’s definitely worth mentioning.